 The Victorian State Government through the Department of Health and Human Services (DHHS), offers the:

-- postgraduate AOD scholarship to undertake the Graduate Certificate of Addictive Behaviours in 2020 – applications will re-open mid 2020 (TBC)
+- postgraduate AOD scholarship to undertake the Graduate Certificate of Addictive Behaviours in 2020 – applications closed (re-opening date TBC)

-- Maternal and Child Health (MCH) nursing scholarship to undertake a Graduate Diploma in Child, Family and Community Nursing at either La Trobe or RMIT (administering organisations) – applications will re-open mid 2020 (TBC)
+- Maternal and Child Health (MCH) nursing scholarship to undertake a Graduate Diploma in Child, Family and Community Nursing at either La Trobe or RMIT (administering organisations) – applications closed (re-opening date TBC)

 If you work in the public sector, the government also funds postgraduate nursing and midwifery scholarships via each public health service, so contact your Director of Nursing or education unit.

 Australian Nurses Memorial Centre (ANMC)

-The NMC was established following a public appeal initiated by returning nurses from Second World War.
+The ANMC was established following a public appeal initiated by returning nurses from Second World War.
 Each year they offer a number of scholarships for undertaking postgraduate study as part of their mission to act as a ‘living memorial by advancing the nursing profession through education’.
 Application period is 1 July to 31 August annually for: